monymony-public/react-native-tutorial/docs/state-tutorial/redux-tutorial/03-let's-make-multi-counter/let's-make-multi-counter.md

 ---
 layout: default
 title: 3.
-Let's Make Multi Counter
+Let's Make Multiple Counter
 parent: Redux Tutorial
 grand_parent: State Management Tutorial
 nav_order: 3
 has_children: false
 ---

-# Let's Make Multi Counter
+# Let's Make Multiple Counter

- Let's look at `Redux` through the Multi Counter example, which has the function of `Add` and `Remove` which allows numbering to `increase` and `decrease` at each counter.
+ Let's look at `Redux` through the Multiple Counter example, which has the function of `Add` and `Remove` which allows numbering to `increase` and `decrease` at each counter.

  ![ex_screenshot](../images/lets_make_01.gif)